 NSB logo and wordmark set in Skiltskrift, from the NSB design manual.

-Trains and other vehicles with the NSB logo.
+Trains and other vehicles with the NSB logo and wordmark in use.

-Colour system for NSB, designed by Paul Brand.
+Colour system for NSB, developed by Paul Brand.

 Example of Skiltskrift from the NSB design manual.